BIONF/phyloprofile-data/README.md

 # Data for [PhyloProfile](https://github.com/BIONF/PhyloProfile)

 The above 5 text files (<code>idList.txt, rankList.txt, taxonomyMatrix.txt, taxonNamesReduced.txt and taxonNamesFull.txt</code>) will be automatically downloaded into **_data_** folder of [PhyloProfile](https://github.com/BIONF/PhyloProfile) when user runs the tool for the first time.
-They contains pre-calculated taxonomy information for about 723 taxa.
+They contains pre-calculated taxonomy information for about 280 taxa.
 Depend on the input taxa list, new information will be added into those files.
+The taxonNamesFull.txt file contains NCBI taxonomy information downloaded on 13.05.2019.

 In `demo` and `expTestData/ampk-tor` folders you can find the online demo files, which are used when the option **Use online demo data** in `Input & settings` page is chosen.